 Laura, a member of our office staff, says the hike is a great half-day trip that will get your heart pumping and your blood flowing.
-Although there is not much to view on the way up, the forest keeps the trail entertaining enough, and the view at the top makes the uphill battle worth it.
+Although there is not much to view on the way up, the forest keeps the trail entertaining enough.
+The view at the top makes the uphill battle worth it.

-The trailhead is 6-kilometers from town and hidden on Highway 1 - just a few minutes before the Kicking Horse Rest Area.
+The trailhead is 6-kilometers from town and hidden on Highway 1.
+It starts just a few minutes before the Kicking Horse Rest Area.
 It is located off the corner of a switchback, where a small parking lot sits about 500 meters up the road.

 5. Canyon Creek

-Recommended by Glacier’s very own handyman Eric, Canyon Creek is suitable for all hiking abilities (great for kids and dogs too!)
+Recommended by Glacier’s very own handyman Eric, Canyon Creek is suitable for all hiking abilities.
+It's great for kids and dogs too!

-This cruisy hike starts out fairly steep (but only for a very short distance), as it quickly tapers off to a steady incline that overlooks the canyon.
+This cruisy hike starts out fairly steep, but only for a very short distance.
+It quickly tapers off to a steady incline that overlooks the canyon.